JCB quizzed on human rights allegations

 JCB has been swiftly cleared of any actual abuse of human rights but faces questions about procedures and process.

 UK-based charity Lawyers for Palestinian Human Rights (LPHR) filed a complaint against JCB in December 2019.
 LPHR claims that JCB’s products and construction machinery were used in the demolition of Palestinian property and settlement-related construction, with adverse human rights impacts.
-JCB was therefore in breach of Organisation for Economic Co-operation & Development (OECD) guidelines, it is claimed.
+It claimed that this meant JCB was in breach of Organisation for Economic Co-operation & Development (OECD) guidelines.

-LPHR recognises that JCB does not itself cause the human rights adverse impacts, but it contributes to them through actions and inactions.
+LPHR recognises that JCB does not itself cause the human rights adverse impacts, but it contributes to them through actions and inactions, it claims.

-The complaint is being handled by the UK National Contract Point (NCP), which considers complaints under the OECD Guidelines for Multinational Enterprises.
+The complaint is being handled by the UK National Contract Point (NCP)*, the office of the Department for International Trade that considers complaints under the OECD Guidelines for Multinational Enterprises.

 LPHR claims that JCB is in breach of the guidelines by: